pyeventsourcing/esdbclient/README.md

 the consistency of the recorded aggregate events, because operations that generate new aggregate events can be retried with a freshly reconstructed aggregate if a `WrongCurrentVersion` exception is encountered when recording new events.
-This controlling behavior can be disabled by setting the value of the `current_version` argument to the constant `StreamState.ANY`.
+This controlling behavior can be entirely disabled by setting the value of the `current_version` argument to the constant `StreamState.ANY`.
+More selectively, this behaviour can be disabled for existing streams by setting the value of the `current_version` argument to the constant `StreamState.EXISTS`.

 The required `events` argument is expected to be a sequence of new event objects.
 The `NewEvent` class should be used to construct new event objects.
 The `append_to_stream()`